-Using IT Outposts’ extensive experience, we provide tips on how to get started implementing DevOps security and help you learn how you can start shifting your organization towards a DevOps culture.
+Using IT Outposts’ DevSecOps consulting services, we provide tips on how to get started implementing DevOps security and help you learn how you can start shifting your organization towards a DevOps culture.

 For those who are unaware, the DevOps movement comes down to the following aspects:

 - Culture: The ability to work together with minimal barriers, collaborate more effectively, and be more agile.
 Cultural transformation is underway!

 - Automation: Eliminates error-prone manual work, promotes consistency, avoids defects, and enables self-service.

 - Measurement: Continual improvement is at the heart of the movement.
 When you can’t measure improvement, how can you tell if you’ve improved?

 - Sharing: Share the tools, discoveries, and lessons learned.

 To improve efficiency, quality, and cost savings in software delivery, development and operations teams learned how to work together to deliver features and functions faster.

 What are the reasons for not involving security?
 DevOps agility was hindered by traditional security methods.
 Data breaches and security incidents are making headlines every day.
 While maintaining the pace of delivery, organizations also aim to reduce their reputational risk.
 It’s time to introduce DevSecOps (or SecDevOps, or Rugged DevOps, or whatever term you prefer)!

 DevSecOps: What is it?